 struct.

-The "capture groups" are store as couple of index in the field groups
+The "capture groups" are stored as indexes in the field groups

 inside the RE